 Results and Conclusion: In studies on the development of pressure ulcers in patients, especially as risk factors; delayed immobilization, limitation of movement, nutritional and fluid deficiencies, low hemoglobin and albumin levels, high BMI, prolonged position change, use of medical devices, prolonged operation time, non-individual and standard nursing care, smoking.
 Pressure ulcers mostly develop in the sacrum/coccyx, chin/coccyx/heel, elbows, lumbar region and breast, respectively, due to the use of medical devices; After nasogastric, oxygen cannula-mask, endotracheal tube fixation points were observed.
 In the studies, it was determined that the Pressure Wound Rating Scales were quite effective and it was recommended to use the scales for the risk of pressure ulcer development for nurses.
-In line with the training given to the nurses, it was observed that low risk results were achieved in pressure ulcer development scores and an increase in the quality of care provided, thus reducing the risk of pressure ulcer development in patients.
+In line with the training given to the nurses, it was observed that low risk results were achieved in pressure ulcer development in patients.
 It was determined that it was suggested that evidence-based practices related to pressure ulcers should be included more frequently in the education of nursing students.